Your Path to Clarity and Confidence

 To get the most out of your consultation:

-- Write specific examples: Concrete incidents or samples of work that show the problem; note frequency and impact.
+• Write specific examples: Share incidents that highlight the problem, noting frequency and impact.

-- Prepare questions: Two types: factual (What does the plan say?) and strategic (What should we ask at the next meeting?).
+• Prepare questions: Include factual (What does the plan say?) and strategic (What should we ask next meeting?).

-- Note upcoming deadlines or meetings: Share dates so the action plan can prioritize urgent steps.
+• Note upcoming deadlines or meetings: List dates to prioritize urgent steps in the action plan.

-- Set up for the format: Virtual: test device, camera, microphone, and upload documents ahead of time.
-In person: bring printed copies and arrive a few minutes early.
+• Set up for the format: For virtual: test device, camera, mic, and upload documents early; for in-person: bring printed copies and arrive early.

-- Be ready to share emotions and priorities: State what matters most for your child (safety, access, progress, social inclusion).
+• Be ready to share emotions and priorities: Clearly state what matters most for your child (safety, access, progress, social inclusion).

-- Plan to take notes and follow up: Bring a notebook or record key action items; expect a written action plan after the session.
+• Plan to take notes and follow up: Bring a notebook or record action items; expect a written action plan post-session.

-- Consent and permissions: Have any required release forms or permissions ready if you want us to contact the school or review records later.
+• Consent and permissions: Have necessary release forms ready to contact the school or review records later.

-- Practical tip: Start with the most urgent issue first so the 60 minutes focus on what will move the needle fastest.
+• Practical tip: Start with the most urgent issue to maximize focus on what will move the needle fastest.